 Joanna Zeigler is an Associate in the firm’s Trial & Appellate Litigation, Arbitration & Mediation practice groups.
 She serves as the Vice-Chair on the board of the Hawaii State Bar Association’s Environment, Energy, and Resources Section.
 Prior to joining the firm, Joanna was the law clerk to Judge Lisa M. Ginoza of the Hawaii State Intermediate Court of Appeals, where she drafted legal memoranda and assisted in writing appellate opinions and orders.

 Joanna is a graduate of the University of Hawaii, William S. Richardson School of Law, where she was a Staff Writer and Case Note Editor for the University of Hawaii Law Review.
 She competed with her team in the National Environmental Law Moot Court Competition at Pace University in New York.
 Joanna received CALI Excellence for the Future Award in Administrative Law, earned a Certificate in Environmental Law, and co-directed the Environment Law Society.
 She also played on the UH Law School women’s flag football team, which hosted the annual Ete Bowl.

-Joanna once served as a Field Technician with AmeriCorps in Hilo, Hawaii, where she assisted in the native habitat restoration of the palila, an endangered bird native to Hawaii, and participated in planting more than 30,000 native plants on Mauna Kea.
+Prior to law school, Joanna served as a Field Technician with AmeriCorps in Hilo, Hawaii where she assisted in the native habitat restoration of the Palila, an endangered bird native to Hawaii, and participated in planting more than 30,000 native plants on Mauna Kea.
 She attended Humboldt State University where she earned a B.S. in Environmental Science, cum laude.
-Joanna resides in Kaimuki and frequently participates in community beach cleanup events.
-She enjoys hiking, learning to surf, running and most outdoor activities.

 Professional and Community Affiliations